Capturing Intransitive Dominance in Tennis Forecasting: A Graph Neural Network Approach: Background

 While the original Elo rating model by \cite{elo1978rating} was intended for chess, its application to tennis is well-established. \cite{kovalchik2020extension} developed four distinct models that extended Elo by incorporating various margin of victory measures, including: set scores, games won, break points won, total points won, and serve percentage won. \cite{angelini2022weighted} proposed a similar method, named Weighted Elo, that adjusts rating updates based on the proportion of games won in each match.
 Both methods demonstrated improvements over the standard Elo system, confirming that incorporating greater match information leads to more accurate predictions.

-One group of models the survey by \cite{kovalchik2016searching} did not consider was graph theoretic methods, such as a PageRank approach by \cite{DingleKnottenbeltSpanias2013}.
-A research direction of particular relevance to this paper is the application of graph theory to tennis match forecasting.
-Rather than directly forecasting match outcomes, two early studies that applied graph theory to tennis offered alternative rating systems to the official ATP ratings. \cite{Radicchi2011} applied PageRank, a node importance algorithm originally developed by \cite{pagerank}, to identify the most successful men's tennis players, using a dataset of matches played from January 1968 to October 2010.
-They observed that their ranking method outperformed ATP and ITF rankings by anticipating the best player of the subsequent year by these official rankings.
+One group of models that the survey by \cite{kovalchik2016searching} did not consider was graph-theoretic methods.
+Two early studies that applied graph theory to tennis offered alternative rating systems to the official ATP ratings. \cite{Radicchi2011} applied PageRank, a node importance algorithm originally developed by \cite{pagerank}, to identify the most successful men's tennis players, using a dataset of matches played from January 1968 to October 2010.
+They observed that their ranking method outperformed the ATP and ITF rankings by anticipating, a year in advance, the player who would top those official rankings.
 However, they found active players were penalised compared to retired ones due to their incomplete career data.

-\cite{DingleKnottenbeltSpanias2013} extended Radicchi's PageRank approach by evaluating its performance as a predictor of match outcomes.
-The authors found that PageRank-based rankings slightly outperformed official rankings in classification accuracy, achieving 67.0\% versus 66.4\% for ATP matches when selecting the higher-ranked player as the winner.
-Though they noted limitations, including tournament seeding effects that disadvantage lower-ranked players, resulting in fewer matches against varied opponents and insufficient data for accurate ranking of weaker players.
-Additionally, their study did not consider different court surfaces.
+Subsequently, \citet{DingleKnottenbeltSpanias2013} extended Radicchi's PageRank approach by evaluating it as a match-outcome predictor, finding it slightly outperformed official rankings on ATP matches (67.0\% vs 66.4\%).
+However, the authors did not distinguish between court surfaces, and lower-ranked players appeared in too few matches to be reliably ranked.

 \cite{Aparico2016} incorporated court surface considerations with a coloured directed network.
 With the use of 4-node subgraphs, the authors developed an Orbit-score ranking system that captured indirect dominance relationships between players from different time periods.
 The model identified surface specialists, all-round players, and players with an Achilles-heel on a specific surface.
 While their model enabled more detailed player differentiation, it was not extended to directly predict individual match outcomes.
+More recently, \cite{Bayram2021} used three centrality measures (out-in-degree-difference, Hubs, and PageRank) to estimate surface-specific player scores.
+The score was used as a feature in several machine learning models to predict individual matches, with a random forest model achieving the highest classification accuracy of 67\% on a dataset of 21,083 matches between 2012 and 2020.
+The authors' approach demonstrated the effectiveness of graph-based features, but prioritised machine learning sophistication over the graph methods themselves.